I, Robot (video game)

-Upon release of the game, I, Robot received poor reception and was a financial flop.
+Upon release, I, Robot received mixed reception and was a financial flop.
 Approximately 750–1000 units of the game were created, with few having been confirmed to exist today.
-However, the remaining arcade cabinets have become rare collectibles and the game has received later praise for its innovative 3D graphics.
+However, the remaining arcade cabinets have become rare collectibles and the game received later praise for its innovative 3D graphics.
 Author David Ellis listed it as one of the "notable classics" of its time.
+In 2022, the game was included as part of the Atari 50 compilation, marking its first re-release.

-I, Robot was the last arcade game released from Atari, Inc. Shortly afterwards, the company was split up, with the home console and personal computer divisions sold to Jack Tramiel and renamed Atari Corporation.
+I, Robot and Return of the Jedi were the last two arcade games released from Atari, Inc. Shortly afterward, the company was split up, with the home console and personal computer divisions sold to Jack Tramiel and renamed Atari Corporation.
 The arcade coin-op division was retained by Warner Communications and renamed Atari Games.
 Marble Madness was the first arcade coin-op game released under the new Atari Games banner.

 Gameplay

-In I, Robot, the player controls "Unhappy Interface Robot #1984", a servant robot that has become self-aware and decides to rebel against Big Brother.
+In I, Robot, the player controls "Unhappy Interface Robot #1984", a servant robot who has become self-aware and decides to rebel against Big Brother.
 To advance from level to level, the robot must destroy the giant blinking eye of Big Brother, first by wearing down its shield and then attacking the eye directly.
 The robot fires energy at the shield by moving over red blocks in the level, converting them to blue.

 Although the robot can jump, the robot will be destroyed if jumping while the eye is open.
 Various extra hazards, such as birds, bombs and flying sharks, can also destroy the robot during each level.
 At the end of some levels, rather than destroying the eye immediately, the robot must navigate a maze and collect gems before it encounters the eye at close range.
 Once a level is completed, the robot flies through outer space and must shoot or avoid "tetras", meteors, and various obstacles (including a floating head that fires nails) to reach the next level.

 The player can adjust the camera angle during gameplay, moving closer to the robot or flying up for an overhead view of the level.
 The closer the camera is to the robot, the greater the score multiplier, but the more difficult it is to see the whole level and Big Brother.
 In later levels, enemies known as "viewer killers" begin attacking the camera directly, forcing the player to either change the viewing angle or move the robot so that the camera will follow it.
 Failing to avoid a viewer killer costs the player a life.

 There are 26 unique level designs; after completing all of them, the levels repeat at a higher difficulty and with a different color palette, as in Atari's earlier game Tempest.
 After completing a total of 126 levels, the player is thrown back to a random earlier level.
 The game ends when the player runs out of lives.